 “If A, then B” and “A, only if B” refer to two different kinds of conditions: necessary conditions and sufficient conditions.
 If we say that “X is a necessary condition for Y”, we mean that if we don’t have X, then we won’t have Y. Or put differently, without X, you won’t have Y.

 John 3:16 says nothing about fallen man’s natural moral ability to ‘believe’.
-Simply, the “believe’ is a ‘necessary condition’ of the salvation.
+Simply, the “believe’ is a ‘necessary condition’ of salvation.
 Necessary condition does not guarantee the result.
 Sufficient condition guarantees the result.
 If we say that “x is a sufficient condition for y,” then we mean that if we have x, we know that y must follow.
 In other words, x guarantees y.
 And, the text does not say anything about the ‘sufficient condition’.
 Sufficient Condition is a condition, if that it is met, guarantees the result.

-For an example, in the case of Fire, Oxygen is a necessary condition.
+For example, in the case of Fire, Oxygen is a necessary condition.
 But mere presence of Oxygen does not guarantee a fire.
 If you have a dry piece of paper, and plenty of Oxygen, and then you light a match and you touch that lighted match on to the paper then you will have fire, because the burning fire from the match is a sufficient condition to ignite dry piece of paper.

 So, what is the sufficient condition that talks about in this passage that is needed for gaining the everlasting life?
 This verse (John 3:16) must be understood in the context.
-This verse, comes in the context of Jesus teaching Nicodemus about how the Spirit gives new birth to a spiritually dead person.
-Jesus gives a powerful foundational understanding of monergistic salvation (the view that God alone effects our salvation).
-Notice in the verse 3, Jesus said to Nicodemus “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
+This verse comes in the context of Jesus teaching Nicodemus about how the Spirit gives new birth to a spiritually dead person.
+Jesus gives a powerful foundational understanding of monergistic salvation (the view that God alone affects our salvation).
+Notice in verse 3, Jesus said to Nicodemus “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”

 What does the word ‘unless’ mean?
 Unless points to a Prerequisite, a Necessary condition.
 Jesus is saying, one must be born again, in order to see the kingdom.
-So, Born Again, in other words Regeneration, is a prerequisite (necessary condition) for seeing or entering into kingdom of God.
-Now the Question is, Does the ‘Born again’ guarantee, that one sees the kingdom?
+So, Born Again, in other words Regeneration, is a prerequisite (necessary condition) for seeing or entering into the kingdom of God.
+Now the Question is, Does the ‘Born again’ guarantee that one sees the kingdom?